 *North of the Inlet: Volusia Turtle Patrol http://turtlepatrol.com

-In terms of the number of nests laid, the east coast of Florida is considered 1 of 2 top international world wide Loggerhead nesting regions.
+In terms of the number of nests laid, the east coast of Florida is considered 1 of 2 top world-wide Loggerhead nesting regions.
 In fact, the Loggerhead sea turtle is commonly referred to as Florida’s sea turtle.
 The southeastern United States, namely Florida, hosts the world’s largest nesting aggregation of loggerhead sea turtles.
-In 2017, there were 96,886 loggerhead sea turtle nests in Florida.
+In 2018, there were 91,451 loggerhead sea turtle nests in Florida.
 Here in Volusia County we expect several hundred Loggerhead nests each season.
-During the 2017 season we had 634 nests!
-An average season yields about 500 nests on County-managed beaches.
+During the 2018 season we had 567 Loggerhead nests!
+An average season yields over 500 nests on County-managed beaches.

 According to FWC marine biologists, between 1998 and 2007, there had been a drastic decline in all populations of the Loggerhead sea turtles nesting in Florida.
-Since 2007, Loggerhead sea turtle nesting has been on the rise with 2016 setting a new record high of 122,707 nests!
-For more info, please visit http://www.myfwc.com/research/wildlife/sea-turtles/nesting/loggerhead/ and http://www.myfwc.com/media/4148307/loggerheadnestingdata12-16.pdf
+Since 2007, Loggerhead sea turtle nesting has been on the rise with 2016 setting a new record high!
+For more info, please visit http://www.myfwc.com/research/wildlife/sea-turtles/nesting/loggerhead/

 Leatherback sea turtles typically concentrate their nesting efforts in south Florida.
 This particular species has a longer nesting season than other turtles (March through November).
-In 2017, we had 0 documented Leatherback nests which was a disappointment.
-Nesting numbers in other parts of the state were also lower than expected with only 663 nests counted statewide after a 3 year trend of over 1,000 nests per season!
+In 2018, we had 3 documented Leatherback nests!
+More info can be found here http://www.myfwc.com/research/wildlife/sea-turtles/nesting/leatherback/

-Teams have been surveying the inlet parks and county beaches for nesting shorebirds.
+Teams surveyed the inlet parks and county beaches for nesting shorebirds between April through August.
 All shorebird nests laid on county beaches are cordoned off from human disturbance so that they have the best chance of being successful.
 If you are interested in seeing them for yourself, please stay OUT of all posted areas; bring binoculars and look from afar.
 Disturbance to nesting birds can cause them to abandon the eggs, leaving them exposed for too long and vulnerable to predators.
 Remember, these are small, well camouflaged eggs laid in the sand, so even walking into posted areas could be fatal to baby birds!!
 In many cases both the mother and the father birds monitor the nest.
 If the adult bird notices you, take a few steps back because you are too close!
-If you see an injured bird, report it to Beach Safety personnel (386-239-6414) as soon as possible.
+If you see an injured bird, report it to Beach Safety personnel (386-239-6414) soon as possible.
 County staff are trained to rescue injured birds and make sure they receive proper care.

 Please remember and be understanding that vehicular access to the beach may be delayed or prohibited when environmental conditions such as high tides warrant.
 Also remember that driving and parking are never allowed within the Conservation Zone.
 The beach will reopen to driving as soon as conditions permit.